Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `send` method to send a message to a thread.

 - `SendChatMessageRequest` is the model to pass to this method.
-- `priority` is used to specify the message priority level, such as 'Normal' or 'High', if not specified, 'Normal' will be set.
+- `priority` is used to specify the message priority level, such as 'normal' or 'high', if not specified, 'normal' will be set.
 - `content`, required, is used to provide the chat message content.
 - `senderDisplayName` is used to specify the display name of the sender, if not specified, an empty name will be set.
 - `chatThreadId` is the unique ID of the thread.